All of us have goals in life that we want to achieve.

 This is the way most of us grow up, and we are taught to put aside happiness until we succeed in achieving our goals.
 Your essentially saying “Once I attain my goal, I know that I’ll be happy, that I’ll be successful.”

 I WANT you to stop this thinking right now.
 I want you to commit to the process of attaining a goal versus the actual goal itself.
 I want you not to stress out on your goal.
 Rather than walking around thinking I need to lose weight, get my next promotion, or lift 130kg I want you to focus on keeping on track with your schedule.
 Your plan.
-Say, eating smaller healthier portions regularly, work diligently on my projects, and build rapport with my team, go to the gym 3 days a week for the next 6 months, respectively.
+Say, eating smaller healthier portions regularly, work diligently on your projects, and build rapport with your team, go to the gym 3 days a week for the next 6 months, respectively.
 Keep things simple, bring down the stress level and stick to the schedule, rather than always pondering about your uber fantastic life-changing goal.
 Trust me.

 When you zoom in on the practice part, rather then the actual performance, it’ll go a long way in regards to happiness.
 Be present within the current moment and improve yourself while at it through the process you establish in your schedule.

 A mistake I often made in the past is believing I knew where my next goal would take me and everything that would happen along the way.
 Whenever we set a goal we begin establishing grounds on how we plan to get to that end result.
 We think of how fast we get to certain milestones, yet we do not calculate what could potentially happen along the way.

 Be honest with yourself and think about this for a minute.
 I’m sure you do this.
 You set a goal and try predicting the future.
 You can’t.